Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

     - **formatDate**: formats an ISO datetime into the correct date format/timezone based on the user's cultural settings in Spira.
 Takes a datetime item as its parameter
     - **formatDateTime**: formats an ISO datetime into the correct datetime format/timezone based on the user's cultural settings in Spira.
 Takes a datetime item as its parameter
     - **formatCustomFieldName**: returns the custom property field name in the form `Custom_01`  for a passed in integer
+    - **convertHtmlToPlainText**: returns a plain text string for a passed in HTML string (all tags and relevant syntax is removed)
+    - **sanitizeHtml**: returns a safe to use and display string based on a provided string.
+Any SpiraApp that displays rich text should always pass the text through this function before displaying to the user to avoid XSS risks

 === "Example"